wolfgang-wiedermann/ceusdl2/Plugin/README.md

 \[SYSTEM_DEPENDENT\]/.vscode/extensions/ceusdl

-containing.
+containing the ceusdl extension.
 After that, restart your visual studio code and open a ceusdl file.
 Now you should see the files content with a colorful syntax highlighting.